 This practice requires a very high effort from the whole body, even more so the lower body.
 The best part is that it is an incredible source of benefits, which allows you to obtain results in a short time.
 This is a great option for high intensity training.

 On the other hand, it allows us to combat flaccidity in the arms and prevent it from appearing.
 Similarly, it also helps to eliminate fat in the body’s stabilizing muscles, such as the core.
-Therefore, it is very effective for toning and defining the abdominals and show them off more easily, so it can be a good complement to conventional training.
+Therefore, it is very effective for toning and defining the abs and show them off more easily, so it can be a good complement to conventional training.

 Since the ropes have a considerable thickness (at least 40 millimeters), it can be considered strength training.
 The continuous alternating movement of arms and legs causes significant attrition in the muscle microfibers.
 This way, they break down and increase the size of the muscles.